nkoster/runfaas/README.md

 AUTHENTICATION=false
 ```

-In case you want to use a different path for your functions base directory, you can specify that in the **.env** as well:
+In case you want to use a different path for your functions base directory, you can also specify that in the **.env** file:

 ```
 FUNCTIONS_PATH=/faas/api/functions